-One other option you might want to make is in the table format for your SPSS output.
+One other option you might want to make is in the table format for your IBM SPSS output.
 You can choose to have displayed variable labels, values (e.g., 1, 2, 3, etc.), value labels (YES, No, DK, etc.) or both values and labels (1 YES, 2 NO, 3 DK).
-To make these choices, click the Edit menu and choose Options, then click the Output labels, click the options dialog box and make your choices.
+To make these choices, click the Edit menu and choose Options, then click the Output labels tab, click your choices on the options dialog box.
 My choices are seen in Figure 4-11.
 The output resulting from my choices for a Frequencies procedure is Figure 4-12.